Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/Matrix_Keypad.rst

 .. image:: ../_static/imgs/java_pad_code.png
     :align: center

-If the code fails to run, please check :doc:`Geany Configuration`.
+If the code fails to run, please check :ref:`Geany Configuration <Geany_Configuration>`.

 The following is program code:

 .. literalinclude:: ../../../freenove_Kit/Pi4j/Sketches/Sketch_20_MatrixKeypad/MatrixKeypad.java
     :linenos:
     :language: java
+    :dedent:

 Re-encapsulate the GPIO functions using the Pi4J library, with these functions referring to the classic usage of Arduino.
 This is done to ensure compatibility with the later Key class and Keypad class, making matrix buttons easier to use.
 If you are interested in this code, please review it, as we will include detailed comments within the code.

 .. code-block:: c
+    :linenos:

     class GPIO {
       ... ...